thyrsis/GestureDataset/README.txt

 	</Stroke>
 </Gesture>

 Directory structure:
-The higest level contains five directories, one for each of the 5 studies, labeled Study-1, Study-2, Study-3, Study-4, and Study-5.
+The highest level contains five directories, one for each of the 5 studies, labeled Study-1, Study-2, Study-3, Study-4, and Study-5.
 Within each of these directories are two directories: Complete (participants for which all data is present) and Incomplete (participants for which some data is missing).
-Within each of these directories there are further directories depending on the study.
-In Study-1, there is a folder of Visual-Feedback and No-Visual-Feedback.
-In Study-3, there is a folder for Abstract-Application or Complex-Application.
-In Study-4, there is a folder for Pen input and Finger input.
+Within each of these directories, there are further directories depending on the study.
+In Study-1, there is a folder for gestures collected in the Visual-Feedback and No-Visual-Feedback conditions during that study.
+In Study-3, there is a folder for the Abstract-Application or Complex-Application conditions.
+In Study-4, there is a folder for the Pen input and Finger input conditions.

+In all studies, the conditions are within-subjects, so every participant provided gesture samples in both/all conditions.

 Demographics:
 Demographic information, including the gender, age, and grade level (for children) is included in demographics.csv.

+Citation:
 If you use our dataset, please cite as following:
-[CITATION]
+[CITATION TO BE MADE AVAILABLE ONCE PAPER IS ACCEPTED FOR PUBLICATION]